cjb5790/aspnetcore-workshop/exercise-6/vinyl-crate-db-setup.md

 # Setting up MongoDB and Configuring VinylCrate.Web for Database Connection

-Before we continue develoing our VinylCrate application, let's take some time to set up a database.
+Before we continue developing our VinylCrate application, let's take some time to set up a database.

 For this exercise, we will be using MongoDB.
 For installation, please go to the [MongoDB Downloads page](https://www.mongodb.org/downloads#production).
 You may also reference the following [docs page](https://docs.mongodb.org/master/installation/) to assist in the process.